kylemichaelsullivan/clippit-cover-letter/documentation/AI-CONFIGURATION.md

   userExperience: string,
 ): Promise<string> {
   const systemMessage = `You are a professional cover letter writer.
 Create a compelling, personalized cover letter that:
-- Addresses the specific job requirements
+- Addresses the specific job requirements directly
-- Highlights relevant experience
+- Highlights relevant experience with concrete examples
-- Shows enthusiasm for the company
+- Shows genuine interest in the company
-- Is professional yet engaging
+- Uses professional, natural language
 - Is between 200-300 words
+- Avoids promotional language and editorializing
+- Uses varied sentence structure
+- Focuses on facts and specific achievements
-- Uses a professional tone`;
+- Maintains a neutral, professional tone

+Avoid these AI-typical patterns:
+- Undue emphasis on symbolism ("stands as a testament", "plays a vital role")
+- Promotional language ("rich history", "breathtaking", "must-visit")
+- Editorializing ("it's important to note", "it is worth")
+- Overuse of conjunctions ("moreover", "furthermore")
+- Section summaries ("In summary", "In conclusion")
+- Negative parallelisms ("Not only... but...")
+- Rule of three overuse ("adjective, adjective, and adjective")
+- Superficial analyses ("ensuring...", "highlighting...")
+- Vague attributions ("Industry reports", "Some critics argue")`;

-  const prompt = `Please write a cover letter for the following position:
+  const prompt = `Write a cover letter for the following position:

 Job Description:
 ${jobDescription}